 Using Device Supervision with Automated Device Enrollment

-Apple’s Device Supervision feature gives IT administrators more management capabilities to do things like filter web content, blacklist applications, bypass activation locks, and lock a device in single-app mode.
+Apple’s Device Supervision feature gives IT administrators more management capabilities to do things like filter web content, block applications, bypass activation locks, and lock a device in single-app mode.

 As you can imagine, this is intended for company-owned devices – not for BYOD.
 The level of oversight that Apple Device Supervision gives IT isn’t appropriate for use with personal macOS, iOS, iPadOS, or tvOS devices.
 More than that, devices that have already been set up and used (such as a personal iPhone) cannot become supervised without being entirely reset – with all data and settings deleted.